UIUC-Chatbot/ai-flux/docs/MODELS.md

 # SLURM_PARTITION=a100
 ```

-### Multi-GPU Configuration
+### Multi-GPU Configuration for Increased Throughput

-For extremely large models or maximum throughput, you can leverage multiple GPUs:
+For large models with higher throughput, you can leverage multiple GPUs:

 ```python
 # Multi-GPU setup for maximum performance